What are the Differences between a Plant Cell and an Animal Cell?

 Located between the primary wall and the cell membrane, the secondary wall is thicker and stronger compared to the primary cell wall.
 Depending on the part of the plant, a cell may consist of several layers of the cell wall.

 While it also provides structural support for the cell, this wall has been shown to play an important role in protecting plants from pathogens.
 As mentioned, this wall is thicker compared to the primary wall.
-As such, it acts as a barrier through which pathogens have to pass if they are to colonize the plant tissue.
+It acts as a barrier through which pathogens have to pass if they are to colonize the plant tissue.

 Being thicker than the primary wall, the secondary wall also contains most of the cellulose and thus the majority of carbohydrates with regards to biomass.
-For this reason, it is not only a component of wood but also nutrition for various organisms.
+For this reason, it's not only a component of wood but also nutrition for various organisms.

 * The middle lamella acts as the cement between the cell wall of neighboring cells.